Knight in Shining Armor

 - Played straight as an arrow with Seth and Geoffrey, and Kent for that matter.

-- Camus and Arran from Fire Emblem Akaneia could be seen as deconstructions.
+- Camus and Arran from Fire Emblem Akaneia could be seen as Played for Drama.
 Camus ends up having to choose between his love and his country, ending up going with the latter.
 This results in him being left for dead and his love being stuck in a loveless Arranged Marriage.
 When he returns as Sirius in Mystery, he devoted himself to saving Nyna, but in the end even though he's able to snap her out of being Brainwashed and Crazy, he resigns himself to the fact he can't be with her, and leaves never to return.

 - Chrono Trigger: Cyrus in the English version.
 His apprentice Glenn takes on traits of this as well along with being a cursed knight.
 Not in the original Japanese version: Lost in Translation.